Student Attendance Information

 - Don't let your child stay home unless they are truly sick.
 Keep in mind complaints of a stomach ache or headache can be a sign of anxiety and not a reason to stay home.

 - If your child does not want to go to school, find out why and work with your school and child to address concerns.
-Let our child know he/she must attend school.
+Let our child know they must attend school.

 - Develop back-up plans for getting to school if something comes up, including calling on a family member, a neighbor, or another parent.